The battle of clean and dirty qubits in the era of partial error correction: Additional numerical results

 \section{Additional numerical results}

 Here we show results for the gradient behavior in the case of 4 and 6-qubit HVA circuits simulated with the realistic and depolarizing noise models.
-Figure~\ref{fig:numericalResultappendix} shows the 1-norm of the gradient averaged over $28$ random instances of the HVA parameters and plotted versus depth of the ansatz for the depolarizing and realistic noise models.
+Figure~\ref{fig:numericalResultappendix} shows the mean absolute value of the derivative of the cost function with respect to a parameter $\overline{|\partial_{\theta_k} C|}$ averaged over both $28$ instances of random HVA parameters and the HVA parameters. plotted versus depth of the ansatz for the depolarizing and realistic noise models.
 The behavior is very similar to that of the 8-qubit HVA shown in Figure~\ref{fig:numericalResultLayer}.

-Figure~\ref{fig:numericalResultappendix2} displays the average gradient norm versus the total error rate for the 4 and 6-qubit HVA circuits.
-We find very good quality of the collapse similarly to the 8-qubit case shown in Figure~\ref{fig:numericalResultScaled}.
+Figure~\ref{fig:numericalResultappendix2} displays $\overline{|\partial_{\theta_k} C|}$ versus the total error rate for the 4 and 6-qubit HVA circuits.
+We find very good quality of the collapse similar to the 8-qubit case shown in Figure~\ref{fig:numericalResultScaled}.
 We also observe that for the depolarizing noise small deviations from the perfect collapse are growing with increasing $n$.
 We leave further investigation of this phenomenon to future work.

+Figure~\ref{fig:low_depth} shows the behavior of $\overline{|\partial_{\theta_k} C|}$ for lower layer numbers $L=1-30$, $n=4,6,8,10$, and the realistic noise model.
+Again for each triple of $n,n_d,L$ values we use $28$ random HVA instances to estimate $\overline{|\partial_{\theta_k} C|}$.
+Apart from the very low $L\le n$, the behavior of the derivative depends primarily on the $n_d/n$ ratio displaying a decay with an increasing $n_d$ similar to the larger $L$ case.
+A different behavior observed for very small $L$ is not surprising as for such shallow circuits one can expect dependence of the impact of the errors to be strongly localized due to the causal cone effects, unlike for the deeper circuits.
+Furthermore, we see in that regime strong dependence of the results on $L$ that overshadows subtler $n_d$ effects.
+For $n_d >0$ and larger $L$, the decay of the gradient with $L$ is approximately exponential, though this behavior is less clear than for larger $L$ due to seemingly random fluctuations superimposed on the dominant trend, which might be finite sample effects.